Xinjie-Wei/DLEN/README.md

     ...
 ```
 ## Test
-### For the evaluation on LOL-v1 and LOL-v2, you should write input_dir with your path on test.py
+### For the evaluation on LOL-v1 and LOL-v2, you should change input_dir (Input image directory) with your path on test.py
 ```bash
 # put datasets and pretrained model in the corresponding directory
 cd DLEN